When the Machine Chimes the Bell: Entanglement and Bell Inequalities with Boosted $t\bar{t}$: Introduction

 This paper is organized as follows.
-We provide a brief review of entanglement and Bell inequalities in Section~\ref{sec:theory}.
-We then study the possibility of observing entanglement and violation of Bell inequalities for the top quark production in the semi-leptonic channel.
-We present the parton-level truth in Section \ref{sec:parton} and present the complete analysis accounting for parton-shower, hadronization, and detector effects in Section~\ref{sec:analysis}.
-Finally, Section~\ref{sec:summary} is reserved for summary and outlook.
+We provide a brief review of entanglement and Bell inequalities in Sec.~\ref{sec:theory}.
+We then study the possibility of observing entanglement and violation of Bell inequalities for the top quark production in the semileptonic channel.
+We present the parton-level truth in Sec.~\ref{sec:parton} and present the complete analysis accounting for parton-shower, hadronization, and detector effects in Sec.~\ref{sec:analysis}.
+Finally, Sec.~\ref{sec:summary} is reserved for summary and outlook.